Student Handbook - The Point System

 The chart below shows examples of violations and the associated point values.
 Points are assigned within a given range based upon the circumstances of the specific incident.
 This list is not inclusive of all possible violations.
 All sanctions are subject to the discretion of the hearing officer.

-Sanctions and Points System Assessment
+Points System Assessment

 |Involvement in any conduct code violation (listed or unlisted)||1-10|